ganeshreddychimmula/notes/6 - Main notes/Frontend/Javascript notes/1b - Javascript - Fullstackopen.md

 Above, the variable _first_ is assigned the first integer of the array and the variable _second_ is assigned the second integer of the array.
 The variable _rest_ "collects" the remaining integers into its own array.

 ### Objects [^2]
 - There are a few different ways of defining objects in JavaScript.
-One very common method is using [object literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Object_literals).
+One very common method is using [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Object_literals).
 - The properties of an object are referenced by using the "dot" notation, or by using brackets:
 - Objects can also be defined using so-called **constructor** functions, which results in a mechanism reminiscent of many other programming languages, e.g. Java's classes.
 Despite this similarity, JavaScript does not have classes in the same sense as object-oriented programming languages.
 There has been, however, the addition of the _class syntax_ starting from version ES6, which in some cases helps structure object-oriented classes.